Pentagon ends deployment of 2,000 National Guard troops in Los Angeles

 Roughly 4,000 National Guard soldiers and 700 Marines have been in the city since early June.
 It wasn't immediately clear what prompted the 60-day deployment to end suddenly, nor was it immediately clear how long the rest of the troops would stay in the region.

-The troops were tasked with protecting federal buildings and guarding immigration agents as they carry out arrests.
+“This happened because the people of Los Angeles stood united and stood strong.
+We organized peaceful protests, we came together at rallies, we took the Trump administration to court — all of this led to today’s retreat," she said in a statement, adding that "We will not stop making our voices heard until this ends, not just here in LA, but throughout our country.”

+On Tuesday afternoon, there was no visible military presence outside the federal complex downtown that had been the center of early protests and where National Guard troops first stood guard before the Marines were assigned to protect federal buildings.
+Hundreds of the soldiers have been accompanying agents on immigration operations.

-President Donald Trump ordered the deployment against the wishes of Gov. Gavin Newsom, who sued to stop it.
+President Donald Trump ordered the deployment against the wishes of Newsom, who sued to stop it.

-A federal judge initially said Trump acted illegally when he deployed the Guard over Newsom’s opposition.
-But an appeals court said the administration could keep control of the troops.
-The case is ongoing.
+Newsom argued that Trump violated the law when he deployed the California National Guard troops despite his opposition.
+He also argued that the National Guard troops were likely violating the Posse Comitatus Act, which prohibits troops from conducting civilian law enforcement on U.S. soil.

+Newsom won an early victory in the case after a federal judge ruled the Guard deployment was illegal and exceeded Trump's authority.
+But an appeals court tossed that order, and control of the troops remained with the federal government.
+The federal court is set to hear arguments next month on whether the troops are violating the Posse Comitatus Act.

 He added that the remaining troops “continue without a mission, without direction and without any hopes of returning to help their communities."